Blueberry Puff Pastry Tarts

 Servings 12

-These Blueberry Puff Pastry Tarts, made with fresh blueberries, blackberry jam, and a silky lemon glaze, are so impressive looking, but incredibly easy to make.
-Enjoy one for breakfast, a light dessert, or Sunday brunch.
-Beautiful on a buffet table, sure to impress your friends and family!
+I make these Blueberry Puff Pastry Tarts with fresh blueberries, blackberry jam, and a silky lemon glaze.
+They are so impressive looking, but incredibly easy to make.
+I like to serve them for breakfast, a light dessert, or Sunday brunch.
+They look absolutely beautiful on a buffet table, and they always impress my friends and family.

 Pin this now to find it later